Published:

 • To summarize the difference: A HELOC is a line of credit that lets homeowners borrow money as needed with a variable interest rate.
 A home equity loan, on the other hand, is a lump sum that’s disbursed up front and paid back in fixed installments over time.

 For many homeowners across Washington State, home equity loans and HELOCs have become more attractive than the cash-out refinance loan.
-That’s because mortgage rates have risen over the past year.
+That’s because mortgage rates remain relatively high comared to a few years ago, though they are on a declingin trend as of March 2026.
 Homeowners with existing mortgage rates that are lower than current market rates often shy away from refinancing, even when it’s a cash-out refi.

-During the second week of February 2024, the average rate for a 30-year fixed mortgage was hovering around 5.875%.
-That’s lower than last year, when 30-year mortgages held an average rate of 6.5%.
+During the second week of March 2026, the average rate for a 30-year fixed mortgage was hovering around 6.0%.
+That’s about 0.63% lower than the same time last year.

 View WA State Mortgage Rates